 5. Don’t Underestimate Them

 Just because they might not have the finances right now doesn’t mean they won’t have the spending capacity a few years from now.
-Get them involved in your nonprofit, bring them to your next event so they can see the importance of the next generation of givers, and pay attention to Gen Z.
+Get them involved in your nonprofit.
+Bring them to your next event so they can see the importance of being the next generation of givers, and pay attention to Gen Z.